 In the following article, we discuss what these FUE scars might look like, the extent of them and how you can mitigate any visible scarring as a result of the surgery.

-What Is a FUE Hair Transplant?
+What Is An FUE Hair Transplant?

 FUE (Follicular Unit Excision) is a meticulous technique where individual hair follicles are harvested from a donor area (usually the back and sides of the scalp) and transplanted to a target area of balding/thinning, such as the frontal hairline, temples and crown.

-The procedure is usually carried out under local anaesthesia and uses extraction devices less than 1mm in diameter to individually core out the follicles.
+The procedure is usually carried out under local anaesthesia and uses extraction devices less than 1mm in diameter to individually cut out the follicles.
 These excised hair follicles are then reinserted into the scalp.

 Do FUE Hair Transplants Leave Scars?

 A skilled surgeon determines the dimensions of the punch tool according to the sizes of the hair follicles to prevent tissue damage.
+The size of the punch tool can influence how large the scars will be in the donor area.

 What Do FUE Scars Look Like?